Stanford White

-Stanford White (November 9, 1853 – June 25, 1906) was an American architect.
-He was also a partner in the architectural firm McKim, Mead & White, one of the most significant Beaux-Arts firms.
-He designed many houses for the rich, in addition to numerous civic, institutional, and religious buildings.
+Stanford White (November 9, 1853 – June 25, 1906) was an American architect and a partner in the architectural firm McKim, Mead & White, one of the most significant Beaux-Arts firms at the turn of the 20th century.
+White designed many houses for the wealthy, in addition to numerous civic, institutional and religious buildings.
 His temporary Washington Square Arch was so popular that he was commissioned to design a permanent one.
-His design principles embodied the "American Renaissance".
+White's design principles embodied the "American Renaissance".

-In 1906, White was shot and killed at the Madison Square Theatre by Harry Kendall Thaw, in front of a large audience during a musical theatre performance.
-Thaw was a wealthy but mentally unstable heir of a coal and railroad fortune who had become obsessed by White's alleged drugging and rape of, and subsequent relationship with, the woman who was to become Thaw's wife, Evelyn Nesbit, which had started when she was about 16, four years before her 1905 marriage to Thaw.
-By the time of the killing, Nesbit was a famous fashion model who was performing as an actress in the show.
-With the elements of a sex scandal among the wealthy and the public killing, the resulting sensational trial of Thaw was dubbed "The Trial of the Century" by contemporary reporters.
+In 1906, White was murdered during a musical performance at the rooftop theatre of Madison Square Garden.
+His killer, Harry Kendall Thaw, was a wealthy but mentally unstable heir of a coal and railroad fortune who had become obsessed by White's alleged drugging and rape of, and subsequent relationship with, the woman who was to become Thaw's wife, Evelyn Nesbit, which had started when she was aged 16 and White was 47.
+At the time of White's killing, Nesbit was a famous fashion model.
+With the public nature of the killing and elements of a sex scandal among the wealthy, the resulting trial of Thaw was dubbed the "Trial of the Century" by contemporary reporters.
 Thaw was ultimately found not guilty by reason of insanity.